 Trained Master Gardeners help communities in many ways: Volunteer Service in Community Projects, Speakers Bureau, Horticulture Help Desk, Organization Leadership and more.
 Volunteer hours are valuable!

-The successful public and private partnership between Texas A&M AgriLife Extension Service and the Dallas County Master Gardener Association, Inc. benefits our community through our educational programming, activities, Community Projects and shared expertise by significantly multiplying the outreach of Extension.
-In 2013, the economic value of the volunteer service provided by our 400+ members translated to over $1,072,030 in benefits to our community!
+The successful public and private partnership between Texas A&M AgriLife Extension Service and the Dallas County Master Gardener Association benefits our community through our educational programming, activities, Community Projects and shared expertise by significantly multiplying the outreach of Extension.
+In 2014, the economic value of the volunteer service provided by our 429 members translated to over $1,055,820 in benefits to our community!
 In total, Master Gardeners contributed 45,766 hours with an average of 107 hours per Master Gardener.

 Click here for more information about how to apply to become a Master Gardener.